-It was an unreasonable delay when no work was done on responding to a records request for eight days.
+It was an unreasonable delay when no work was done on responding to a

 N.D.A.G.
 2018-O-23 December 10, 2018

 Although at the time of the request the DCIL was understaffed, working on other issues, and attempting to respond to various other request from the requestor, a two week delay in responding that no records were available is unreasonable.